gauravn17/ImpactOCR/README.md

 # ImpactOCR

 Try it live at : https://impactocr.streamlit.app/

-Offline OCR-based assessment platform that digitizes and grades paper-based MCQ tests, enabling baseline and endline impact analysis in low-connectivity environments.
+-Offline OCR-based assessment platform that digitizes and grades paper-based MCQ tests, enabling baseline and endline impact analysis in low-connectivity environments.

-Designed for NGOs, schools, and education programs where internet access is unreliable, AssessAI converts scanned answer sheets into structured, sponsor-ready analytics.
+-Designed for NGOs, schools, and education programs where internet access is unreliable, AssessAI converts scanned answer sheets into structured, sponsor-ready analytic-s.

 <img width="1710" height="1107" alt="Screenshot 2026-01-29 at 12 37 51 PM" src="https://github.com/user-attachments/assets/1b3f21a4-8165-490c-b2c7-306671a35495" />